Neuengamme concentration camp: Neuengamme subcamps on Alderney Island

 The Channel Islands were the only part of the British Commonwealth occupied by Nazi Germany.
 The Germans built four camps on the island of Alderney, two of which later became Neuengamme subcamps.
 The Alderney camps were named after the Frisian Islands: Lager Norderney, Lager Borkum, Lager Sylt and Lager Helgoland.
-The Nazi Organisation Todt (OT) operated each subcamp and used forced labourers to build bunkers, gun emplacements, air-raid shelters, and concrete fortifications.
+The Nazi Organisation Todt (OT) operated all the subcamps, and used forced labourers to build bunkers, gun emplacements, air-raid shelters, and concrete fortifications.
 The Alderney camps had a total inmate population of about 6,000.

 The prisoners in Lager Norderney and Lager Sylt were slave labourers forced to build the many military fortifications and installations throughout Alderney.
-Norderney housed slave labourers mostly from eastern Europe and a smattering from Russia and Spain.
+Norderney housed slave labourers mostly from eastern Europe and a few from Russia and Spain.
 Sylt held Jewish forced labourers.
 Lager Borkum was used for German technicians and volunteers from different countries of Europe.
 Lager Helgoland was filled with Russian OT workers.

-In March 1943, Lager Norderney with its Russian and Polish POWs and Lager Sylt and its Jews, were placed under the control of the SS Hauptsturmführer (an SS rank equivalent to captain) Max List.
+In March 1943, Lager Norderney with its Russian and Polish POWs and Lager Sylt and its Jews were placed under the control of the SS Hauptsturmführer (captain) Max List.
 Over 700 of the OT workers lost their lives on the island or while travelling to or from it in the one year under List's leadership.
 The camps were then closed and the remaining inmates transferred to Germany in 1944.